In the class, you will learn how to build wearable electronics and program interactions using the Arduino software.

 Enter an Instructables contest!

-If you use the skills you learn in this class to create an awesome project, write an instructable about it and enter it in our Microcontroller Contest to win some great prizes!
+If you've used the knowledge from this class to create an awesome project that involves a power supply, write an instructable about it and enter the Power Supply Contest for a chance to win some great prizes!

 Now that you have the skills, what are you waiting for?